riipandi/elisacp/README.md

 ![Linter](https://github.com/riipandi/lisacp/workflows/Linter/badge.svg) -->

 Linux Server Administration Control Panel (LisaCP).
 Manage linux servers without hassle.
+LisaCP is an open source Linux Control Panel.
+It's written in Golang and React and runs as a single Linux binary with MySQL or PostgreSQL.
+Use the features you like, for example, create virtualhost, manage MariaDB PostgreSQL database, etc, with full access to source code.

 > Currently only work on Ubuntu 18.04 LTS and Ubuntu 20.04 LTS only.